nithishbn/MotifFinder/README.md

 Welcome to Motif Finder!
 This is a command line utility that allows you to take a FASTA file, specify a few parameters, and (hopefully) get some motifs prevalent in the sequences.

-## Prerequisites
+## Installation

-This utility should work on all platforms if it has been compiled for it.
+If you have the Rust toolchain installed, you can install `motif_finder` with:

+`cargo install motif_finder`

+If you do not have the Rust toolchain installed, you can install it (here)[rustup.rs] If you don't want to install it, you can also use the precompiled binaries in the releases tab on the right for your platform

-If it hasn't, you can build it for your platform by cloning this repository:
+If your platform isn't included, you can build it for your platform by cloning this repository:

 `git clone https://github.com/nithishbn/MotifFinder.git`